The DNR is frequently contacted concerning wild turkey nests that appear to be abandoned, resulting in concern for the welfare of the nest and eggs.

 Hens also continue to roost in trees as normal while laying and do not begin continuous incubation until all egg laying is complete.
 That being the case, finding an unattended turkey nest is not uncommon.
-Concern for the welfare of the nest and eggs leads individuals to take the eggs and attempt to care for them.
+Once again, concern for the welfare of the nest and eggs leads individuals to take the eggs and attempt to care for them.

 SCDNR has contacted many of these hatcheries and asked them to place South Carolina on the “no ship to” list in their advertisements.
 South Carolina is noted for having the purest strain of Eastern wild turkeys and this importation restriction is in place to protect the genetic integrity of our native birds, in addition to guarding against diseases that may be associated with hatchery birds.